Self-publishing does well in ebooks sales. But self-publishers will continue to lose out in real book sales.

 In fact, I would go as far as to say that self-publishers will continue to lose because of the poor quality of print on demand paperback books.

 While the data is a little out of date, the book market sales split reported by Publishing Perspectives for the first half of 2014 is telling.

-This means that the ebook pie won’t get much bigger, while the number of self-published ebooks increases at a hellish pace.
+This means that the ebook pie won’t get much bigger.
+But the number of new self-published ebooks increases at a hellish pace.

 What about at your chain of national bookstores?
 No way, no hope, and no possibility.

-While ebooks have made huge strides in quality in recent years, print on demand books are still the same as they were in 2002.
-Poor quality, poor formatting, poor typography and poor paper grades.
+Ebooks have made considerable strides in quality in recent years.
+But print on demand books are still the same as in 2002: poor quality, poor formatting, poor typography, and poor paper grades.

 It is the real frontier that will, for some time, yet hold back self-publishing as a challenger to the big five publishers.

 Yes, there are independent bookshops that stock a few self-published titles, but this is the exception.